Written by Ada’s Medical Knowledge Team

 What is malaria?

 The main symptoms of malaria are fever and a flu-like illness.
-If a person experiences these symptoms after traveling to an affected area, they should consult a medical practitioner as quickly as possible.
+If a person experiences symptoms of malaria after traveling to an affected area (see map of affected areas, they should consult a medical practitioner as quickly as possible.

 Symptoms usually appear within a couple of weeks of becoming infected, but can sometimes take much longer.
 The period may vary, depending on host factors and the causative species, so malaria disease should be considered as a possible diagnosis in all cases of fever within a year of visiting an affected area.